writing about us

 Keep in mind that, rather than inhabiting a place, we live or lived there.
 The words dreamtime and walkabout – please don’t ever.

-You might hear us use terms like Mob, Blackfulla and Aborigine but, as Aboriginal people, these are our words to use and not yours.
+You might hear us use terms like mob, Blackfulla and Aborigine but, as Aboriginal people, these are our words to use and not yours.
 Please refrain from using those terms unless quoting us directly.

 Never describe any of us in terms of blood quantum ie “part-Aboriginal” or “half-caste” as these are steeped in a history of racial genocide and trauma.
 Referring to our Old People, Trukanini and William Lanne, as “the last of…” is also deeply offensive.

 When you write about a place being “untouched” or “pristine” or “wilderness” you erase us, our existence, our past and ongoing connection to Country and our essential role as custodians.
+We are so tired of hearing our Country spoken about this way.

 Resources